 My little brother had also started drinking more and more and I became desperate to find a solution.
 I started researching and discovered something called, Ayahuasca.
 This is a plant medicine that has been taken in the Amazon for many years.
 I learned that drinking Ayahuasca could be compared to 10 years of therapy in one night and could help people stop drinking and using drugs.
 I signed my brother and myself up for a retreat in Peru immediately and couldn’t wait to go!

 After signing up, I was sent an email that explained the Ayahuasca diet that we needed to be on for the medicine to work.
 It told me we could only eat organic foods, couldn’t have red meat, and I couldn’t take drugs including sugar, Tylenol, or alcohol for a month.
 We were also instructed to practice yoga and meditate at least once a day.
 Although it wasn’t easy, I was able to do this; my brother was not.
 Since my brother wasn’t able to complete 30 days sober he couldn’t come to Peru.
 I was successful but It would have been much easier for me if I had support.
-This was when I first came up with the idea that would one day be The Mindful Drinking Challenge.
+This was when I first came up with the idea that would one day be my first program, The Mindful Drinking Challenge.

 During those 3O days, I was feverishly writing and researching.
 I was losing sleep because the ideas for the challenge would come to me in the middle of the night.
 I probably drove my family and friends crazy because I couldn’t stop talking about this idea that I had!
 I then flew off to Peru alone in hopes that this plant medicine would cure my anxiety and I could finally move on in life and pursue my dreams.